Jasonccfu/E-commerce-back-end/README.md

 `npm run seed` To seed your database

-Creat `.env` file in the project
+Creat `.env` file in the project folder.
-,

 Example :